Don't judge a book by its cover... It's much worse than the cover suggests.

 (1980) is a controversial exploitation

 directed by Ruggero Deodato, telling the tale of four documentarians who journey deep into the Amazon rainforest to film the indigenous tribes.
 When they fail to return, anthropologist Harold Monroe leads a second expedition to rescue the first group.
-He ultimately finds their lost cans of film, through which he learns of their grisly fate.
+He ultimately finds their lost cans of film, through which he learns of both what the filmmakers got up to during filming, and their grisly fate.

 Controversy followed this infamous "video nasty